akthakur04/Otpverification/README.md

 ## required installs

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). to create a react app open cmd and type `npm create-react-app`

 To run this  you also need to install react-otp-input by typing  `npm react-otp-input`